EdenKupe/musicFlow/README.md

 ## Todo

 Mostly writing this down for keeping myself honest but if someone out there (hello!) wants to take any of these tasks and contribute, please feel free to open a Pull Request!

+* Finish the damn UI!
+It doesn't do anything right now except create a grid, add those fancy arrows!

 * Decouple `flowSidebar` and `flowMainArea` to allow for more intricate flow charts (cross-band for example).